YCChenVictor/blog-frontend/_posts/self/self/1993-09-01-(project)-blog.md

 ## How?

-* overview articles should start from category and then 'overview'
+* the overview article will be the core of each section and connect the groups of dots as network
 * add dots plot for articles (mind map)
 * add searching bar
 * Increase the padding of each sentence (CSS)